indentlabs/gpt-3-experiments/experiments/food-generator/README.md

 | 0.75        | Nice variety.
 Nice consistency.
 Comes up with some interesting recipes which require parts from fictional creatures, which seems like a bonus for our use-case. |
 | 1.00        | Incorrect formatting, uninteresting descriptions, and bad recipes.
 Unusable. |

-Recommended temperature for our use-case:
+Recommended temperature for our use-case: 0.75, but needs further consistency testing since all other temperatures seem so wildly bad.